 Each tablet contains Paracetamol 500 mg, which is the active ingredient.

 As well as the active ingredient, the tablets also contain pregelatinised maize starch, sodium metabisulphite (E223), magnesium stearate.

-The pack contains 16 or 32 white, round, flat bevelled edges tablets with a break-line on one side.
+The pack contains 16 or 32 white, round, flat bevelled edge tablets with a break line on one side.